mvs-develop/dev.bitshares.works/docs/knowledge_base/kb/stc_acc_register.rst

 Register Account - smart contract
 ***********************

 In this section, we examine how worker proposal  smart contract was constructed.
 There are items and helpful steps to construct a smart contract.
-We want to list those items by examining BitShares blockchain components.
+We want to list those items by examining DNA blockchain components.
 * **Smart contract items**

   - Object